 Novartis was the first healthcare company to establish a major global presence in both patented and generic pharmaceuticals, and continues to enjoy an unmatched overall leadership position across both segments.
-It is also the global #1 in biosimilars (off-patent biologics), generic injectables, generic dermatologics and generic ophthalmics.
+It is also the global #1 in biosimilars (off-patent biologics in the combined regions of North America, Europe, Japan and Australia), generic injectables, generic dermatologics, and generic ophthalmics.

 Sandoz plays a critical role in the Novartis strategy of offering a range of treatment options to patients, physicians and healthcare providers worldwide.
-Including generics (and biosimilars) in our portfolio helps make affordable, high-quality medicines available to a greater number of patients.
+Including generics (and biosimilars) in our portfolio helps make high-quality, affordable medicines available to a greater number of patients.

-The Sandoz portfolio focuses on differentiated, off-patent medicines that are more difficult to develop, manufacture and market, including:
+The Sandoz portfolio focuses on differentiated, off-patent medicines and products that are more difficult to develop, manufacture and market, including:

 - State-of-the-art inhalers

 - Complex oral solids

-Sandoz is the pioneer and global leader in biosimilars - follow-on versions of biopharmaceuticals following patent expiry - with three marketed medicines accounting for approximately half of the total biosimilar market segment in the combined markets of the US, Canada, EU, Japan and Australia.
+Sandoz is the pioneer and global leader in biosimilars – follow-on versions of biopharmaceuticals following loss of patent protection – with three marketed medicines accounting for more than half of the total biosimilar market segment in the US, Canada, EU, Japan and Australia.

 - Human growth hormone Omnitrope